dotnet/installer/README.md

 Want to contribute or find out more about the .NET project?
 ----------------------------------------

 This repo is for the installers.
-Most of the implementation is in other repos, such as the [dotnet/runtime repo](https://github.com/dotnet/runtime) or the [dotnet/aspnetcore repo](https://github.com/dotnet/aspnetcore).
+Most of the implementation is in other repos, such as the [dotnet/runtime repo](https://github.com/dotnet/runtime) or the [dotnet/aspnetcore repo](https://github.com/dotnet/aspnetcore) and [many others](https://github.com/dotnet/core/blob/main/Documentation/core-repos.md).
 We welcome you to join us there!

 Found an issue?
 ---------------